 It is also for organisations facing a specific transition – a merger, rapid scaling, a change in leadership at the top – where the old system will actively resist the new direction unless the patterns underneath it are seen and changed before the transition, not after.

-Start with a
+Start with a direct conversation.

 No proposal.
 No scoping document.
-A direct conversation about what is happening in your organisation and whether this work is the right response to it.
+A direct conversation about what is actually happening in your organisation and whether this work is the right response to it.
 If it is not, Rajneesh will say so.